© 2024 WSKG

 “We got to get these 4000 units back online,” Ryan said

-In an effort to do just that, Ryan has secured $90 million in this year’s state budget for pilot programs to address housing needs in Buffalo, Rochester, Syracuse, Albany and Binghamton. $40 million of that cash will be distributed in the form of grants for small-scale landlords to fund repairs that get units up to code and back on the market.
+In an effort to do just that, Ryan has secured $90 million in this year’s state budget for pilot programs to address housing needs in Buffalo, Rochester, Syracuse, Albany and Binghamton.
+Forty million dollars of that cash will be distributed in the form of grants for small-scale landlords to fund repairs that get units up to code and back on the market.

 It is thought that approximately $15 million is headed to landlords in Buffalo.